tracsman/Projects/SimplePi/README.md

 ## Overview

 This instruction set configures a Raspberry Pi to be a very simple web server with a simple web page.
 Assumes all networking connectivity is DHCP.
+Uses Python3 http.server for the web server and responds on port 80.

 ## Installation